 As your circumstances change, so should your life insurance.
 Here are five occasions when you should check your level of cover...

 1 Climbing the property ladder

 The main (though not only) reason for buying life insurance is to ensure that all or part of your mortgage would be paid off in the event of your death.
 Check to ensure your current mortgage is covered by the ‘sum assured’ (the guaranteed amount you would receive in the event of a pay out).

 2 Getting married

-Now’s the time, though, to protect your partner from any joint risks which can be covered within your life insurance plan.
-You may want to review what you have in place and see whether it is worth combining your life insurance plans or increasing what you have separately.
+Now’s the time to protect your partner from any joint risks which can be covered within your life insurance plan.
+You may want to review what you have in place and see whether it is worth buying a joint policy (which may be cheaper) or increasing what you have separately.

-By the time you stop working your children may no longer rely on you (financially speaking, that is).
-However, if your partner or grandchildren still depend on your income then be sure to not act too hastily.
-Review what you need in terms of life insurance and ensure you have appropriate plans in place.
+By the time you stop working your children may no longer be financial dependents.
+However, if your partner or grandchildren still depend on your income, life insurance may still be necessary.
+Review your level of cover to ensure you have appropriate plans in place.

 Do you have the right level of cover in place?
 Take a look at our life insurance calculator to make sure you have everything you want covered.
 To find out more about Zurich life insurance, click here.